RA-SPL/Ontology-RA-SPL/README.md

 - **LadleHandlingOntology.owl** – Main ontology file developed in Protégé.

+- **Evaluation.pdf** – Complete evaluation and analysis of the final software.

 - **Ethical assessment at Umeå University.pdf** - Self assessment form provided by Umeå University and signed by authorized decision-maker appointed by the head of department.

 Created by: